netlabtoolkit/VarSpeedServo/README.md

 * Allows simultaneous, asynchronous movement of all servos
 * Speed of the move can be set
 * A servo write() function to set a new position can wait for completion before returning
-* Allows the use of sequences of servo positions, where the servo can go at a specified speed to each position in order
+* Allows the use of asynchronous sequences of positions, where the servo can go at a specified speed to each position in order

 Sample Code
 ----------------------------